whitneyburton/portfolios/students/1711-back/ellen-cornelius/20180606-ellen-cornelius-m4.md

 I think working in the front-end was really interesting and would like to pursue opportunities where I can work full-stack.

+It reframed that there is still a ton of logic on the front end and how to manipulate the incoming data e.g. How I needed data with an id so I could make a new div,  and iterating over data arrays and objects.
+Definitely inspired me to keep working on JavaScript fundamentals after graduation and jQuery and manipulating the DOM.

+I also gained a better understanding of what micro services are and how actual software applications are structured.

+Also, I realized yesterday again just how much of a process deployment is and dealing with unexpected bugs in production.

 ### What is the most important skill or lesson that you will take from Turing into your next job?

+The best thing Turing gave me is faith in myself to solve problems and being okay facing the unknown.
+Did this in learnin gnew technologies like JavaScript, jQuery PostGIS.

 30 Day Action Plan: https://gist.github.com/corneliusellen/456c29f57c88e289ffc700c04197a288